Mekari Qontak

 Customer Success Management

-Ensuring customers are successful and satisfied with a company’s products or services.
+Ensure customers are happy and successful with your products or services.

 Customer Valuation